LesFerch/WinSetView/Manual.md

 ### Is there an Undo?

-Yes, as described under *Restore* above, WinSetView creates a backup every run that can be restored at any time.
+Yes, as described under *Restore* above, if **Backup** is checked, WinSetView creates a backup every run that can be restored at any time.
 You can also revert the Explorer views to Windows defaults at any time.
-However, be sure to check the **Options** screen and set those options as desired, as they are not part of the backup.
+However, be sure to check the **Explorer Options** screen and set those options as desired, as only some of those settings are captured in the backup.

 ### Can I disable automatic folder type discovery and keep special folder types, such as Pictures?